cloudnative-pg/cloudnative-pg/CONTRIBUTING.md

 ## Ways to contribute

-We welcome many different types of contributions including:
+We welcome many types of contributions including:

 * New features
 * Builds, CI/CD